Fact: most people budget backwards.

 4) Pocket Your Raises

 Here’s one of my favorite tricks to automatically keep your investments growing.
 Whenever you find yourself with the joyous occasion of a raise falling in your lap, take a moment to celebrate.
-Then, promptly increase your automatic investments enough so that your take home pay stays the same.
+Then, promptly increase your automatic investments enough so that your take home pay (to your high-yield savings account) stays the same.

 This is called pocketing raises, and it’s way cooler than it sounds.